 Sierra 2 Center for the Arts & Community was awarded $10,000 from the Sacramento County TOT Grant program to build a native plant demonstration and learning garden at the front (West) entrance of the center on 24th Street.

-Sierra 2 will partner with Miridae Living Labs, a non-profit that promotes the ecological role of native plants and insects.
-With the help of local volunteers, the garden will include bug and butterfly-friendly, low maintenance and drought-tolerant native plants, interpretive signage, a seed-disbursing sculpture, and educational opportunities through the Learnery at Sierra 2.
+Sierra 2 partnered with Miridae Living Labs, a non-profit that promotes the ecological role of native plants and insects and local volunteers to create the garden, The garden includes bug and butterfly-friendly, low maintenance and drought-tolerant native plants, interpretive signage, a seed-disbursing sculpture, and educational opportunities through the Learnery at Sierra 2.